rrombu/Baker/README.md

 ## Prerequisites
 To use code "as is" your system has to meet some requirements:

 * OS: Windows
 * Python 3 (developed with 3.4)
 * PyQt 4.11

+## Build
 To build an executable with supplied scripts you'll need additionally:

-* PyInstaller - just run it with provided spec-files
+* PyInstaller - just run it with provided spec-files as only parameter.

 You can also use built executables from releases, everything needed is supplied with them.

 ## Configuration
 Basic settings are supplied through config-file in JSON format:

 * **tools_location** - folder where x264.exe and mkvmerge.exe are stored or will be downloaded by GUI-version
 * **x264** - any performance parameters for x264.exe (see it's documentation)